LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

 ## Wiring:

-The wires for the screen and sensor will need to be run through the hole in the bottom of the gripper before soldering.
-And please test your on/off switch to make sure it's off before wiring it up.
+Please test your on/off switch to make sure it's off before wiring it up.
 Mine is off when the button is clicked in and on when the button is out.